Numerical Functional Analysis (7.5hp)

 Fourth and Fifth meeting

 Before the meetings: the material for these two meetings are found in Chap.
 4+5+6, so read through these and attempt some exercises of your own choice.
-Instead of an inlupp #4 you will participate in a group presentation and present a result according to the table below.
+Instead of an inlupp #4 you will participate in a group presentation and present one of the 5 "Big Theorems".

 It is mandatory to participate in a group presentation.
 If you cannot come to one of the meetings, take the responsibility and make sure that your whole group can show up at the same meeting.
 Or, take the responsibility and change group with someone!